DeepLearning linear classifier

 A huge advantage of using Java and Gluon Mobile for Deep Learning applications is that the code you run on desktop also runs on mobile devices.
 The Gluon Mobile tools make sure your code can be deployed on iOS and Android systems.
 In order to get started and to make sure you have the correct setup, it is highly recommended you first follow the getting started guide.

-In case you don’t have a system with MacOS X, you won’t be able to run on iOS devices.
+In case you don’t have a system with macOS, you won’t be able to run on iOS devices.
 If you don’t install the required Android tools, as explained in the getting started guide you won’t be able to deploy on Android devices.
 However, you can keep working on your code and run it on desktop.
-Once you have access to a MacOS X system, or a system with the Android tools, you will be able to deploy your app to mobile.
+Once you have access to a macOS system, or a system with the Android tools, you will be able to deploy your app to mobile.

 Android